-Orlando is a co-founder of Thoma Bravo, a private equity firm managing over $17 billion of capital.
+Orlando is a co-founder of Thoma Bravo, a private equity firm managing more than $30 billion in capital commitments.
 The firm specializes in acquiring and operating technology companies particularly in the software industry.
 Over the past 15 years, Thoma Bravo has acquired over 150 software businesses totaling nearly $50 billion in value.

 Orlando was born in Mayaguez, Puerto Rico.
 He received an MBA degree from the Stanford Graduate School of Business, a law degree from Stanford Law School and BA degrees in Economics and Political Science from Brown University.